 Place ribs vertically in your pot in a circle, or cut into 3-4 ribs each piece and place with end of rib on bottom.
 Pour sauce over the top.

 Close lid and steam valve.
 Set to high pressure for 35 minutes for 1 rack.
 Allow for a 10 minute pressure release when done.
+If cooking Pressure cooker frozen short ribs follow these instructions.

 Remove the ribs and pour some sauce from the pot on top.
 Sprinkle with sesame seeds and enjoy.